Olympic Games in Paris: Revolution or same old story?

 In their campaign, city activists drew attention to the undemocratic nature of the process by which the city authorities decided to participate in the pre-Olympic competition.
 They pointed to dangers ranging from terrorism to pollution, organisational and transport problems, but also the inaccessibility of the Games to the majority of the population and the privatisation of profits while collectivising losses.

 At the end of the day, it would be the city, not the government or others, that would fund the Games in the first place.
-The agreement with the IOC makes it clear that local taxpayers would be responsible in the event of cost overruns.
+The agreement with the IOC clarifies it that local taxpayers would be responsible in the event of cost overruns.
 No Boston Olympics activists managed to convince 53 per cent of residents – and Boston withdrew from the competition.
 The decision triggered an avalanche.
-When Boston’s mayor dropped his bid, Rome, Hamburg and Budapest also dropped out of hosting the Games.
+When Boston’s mayor dropped his bid, Rome, Hamburg, and Budapest also dropped out of hosting the Games.
 In the end, only Paris and Los Angeles remained.
-Hence the decision to nominate two cities at once.
+Hence, the decision to nominate two cities at once.

 A new approach